-Easter fires locally known as Paasvuren, are huge bonfires lit on Easter Sunday at sunset.
-These are the most spectacular highlight of Easter celebrations.
+Easter fires, called Paasvuren, are the most spectacular highlight of Easter celebrations.
+Huge bonfires are lit on Easter Sunday at sunset.
 One cannot overestimate the size and beauty of the fire at the end of the most festive day.
 Join the crowd and see it for yourself!

-Dutch Easter Fires obviously came from pre-Christian times.
+Dutch Easter Fires originate in pre-Christian times.
 This pagan tradition has a Germanic origin.
 Once these bonfires were a symbol of the battle between spring and winter with the inevitable victory of spring.
-People who gathered around the fire, celebrated fertility since the ashes applied to the soil enhanced its quality.
-Revellers rejoiced through singing and dancing.
-Nowadays, these symbolic meanings are not that important as they used to be.
-The fires rather serve some more social function.
-Hundreds of villagers still gather for a party at the fire but they dance to celebrate the Resurrection of Jesus.
+People, who gathered around the fire, celebrated fertility, and the ashes, applied to the soil, enhanced its fertility.
+Revelers rejoiced through singing and dancing.
+Nowadays, the fires serve an important social function.
+As in the old times, hundreds of villagers still gather for a party near the fire, but they come to celebrate the Resurrection of Jesus Christ.